ryanpoplin/regexmatcher/README.md

 ## Motivation

-### I wanted to quickly practice and test strings for regular expression matches without the overhead of UI tools on the web.
+### I wanted to quickly practice and test strings for regular expression pattern matches without the overhead of UI tools.

 ### Example Code